If you have a question that is not answered here (or a comment) please send us an email to firstname.lastname@example.org.

 10. Can I change my ministry name?

-YES.
+- YES.
 Changing your name will entail making changes with your bank and with the Federal and State governments.
-We recommend making name changes only after considering all factors involved.
+We recommend making name changes only after considering all the factors involved.

-11. My original tax and ministry letter is dated 2004.
+13. My original tax and ministry letter are dated 2004.
 Is that OK or do I need a new one?

 Gross revenues under $50,000 per year 990-N (postcard can be filed online)